cboettig/ews-review/manuscript.md

 ![Figure 1: Venn diagram repesenting the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
-Text in italic are example phenomena that occur in each domain.](ews-venn.jpg)
+Text in italic are example phenomena that occur in each domain.
+Numbers in parentheses refer to each of the sections below describing the domains.](ews-venn.jpg)

 Catastrophic Bifurcations Preceded by CSD (1)
 ---------------------------------------------

 Much of the (most visible) recent research in early warning signals has focused on the center of the diagram, where all three concepts intersect.
 The warning signal patterns postulated, such as increasing variance and coefficient of variation, [@Carpenter2006], increasing autocorrelation [@Dakos2008], increasing skewness [@Guttal2008a] can all be directly derived from the changing eigenvalue in a saddle node bifurcation.
 Consequently, experimental evaluations of warning signals have largely focused on this situation as well.
 CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation (Figure).
 Saddle-nodes are one of many potential bifurcations in ecological systems, though.
 Rapid regime shifts may also occur in the absence of bifurcations at all.

 ***Insert figure of saddle-node bifurcation(?)
 NR***